 New York City Schools Offering Human Resources Degrees

-- Pace University is less than a mile from the downtown area and offers a bachelor's and two master's programs in human resources management.
+- Pace University is less than three miles from the downtown area and offers a bachelor's and two master's programs in human resources management.

-- Saint Joseph's College is about three miles from downtown New York City and offers a master's program in human resources management.
+- Saint Joseph's College is about four miles from downtown New York City and offers a master's program in human resources management.

 Find schools that offer these popular programs